asmshkhaws/SALES_DATA_PYTHON/Stage_1_Data_Cleaning.md

 ```
 target_column = 'order_value_EUR'
 ```
-Create a SimpleImputer instance to impute missing values with a strategy (e.g., 'mean', 'median', 'most_frequent')
+* Create a `SimpleImputer` instance to impute missing values with a strategy (e.g., `'mean', 'median', 'most_frequent'`)

-Other strategies include 'constant' to replace missing values with a constant value
+* Other strategies include `constant` to replace missing values with a constant value
+* Outliers data points will have a significant impact on the mean and hence, in such cases, it is not recommended to use the mean for replacing the missing values.
+* Using mean values for replacing missing values may not create a great model and hence gets ruled out.
+* For symmetric data distribution, one can use the mean value for imputing missing values.
 ```
 imputer = SimpleImputer(strategy='median')
 ```